 - A dollar limitation on the purchasing card;

-- A dollar limitation of purchasing authority assigned to the cardholder per transaction made with the individual purchasing card;
+- A dollar limitation of purchasing authority per assigned cardholder per transaction made with the individual purchasing card;

-- A dollar limitation of purchasing authority assigned to the individual cardholder for the total of all charges made during each monthly billing cycle;
+- A dollar limitation of purchasing authority per assigned cardholder for the total of all charges made during each monthly billing cycle;

 - Merchant category blocking.

 Subpart C. Delegation of Authority.
-Each cardholder must be specifically delegated the authority to obligate the issuing college, university or system office to the specific dollar limit of the purchasing card.
-This delegation requires ongoing compliance with applicable statutes, rules, and board policies.
+Each cardholder must be specifically delegated the authority to obligate the issuing college, university or system office to a specified dollar limit of the purchasing card.
+This delegation must be in writing and must require ongoing compliance with applicable statutes, rules, and board policies.
 See System Procedure 1A.2.2, Delegation of Authority.

 Part 5.
 Authorized Card Use.
 Purchasing cards may be used to purchase eligible merchandise or services required in association with the duties or responsibilities of the cardholder or fleet card user at the college, university or system office.
 Unauthorized and inappropriate card use is addressed in Part 6 of this procedure.